HeardLibrary/campus-tour/README.md

 Each point is represented as a feature and a collection of more than one point is called a "Feature Collection".
 Latitude and longitudes must be done in decimal degrees.

-###Cloudant

-IBM [Cloudant](https://cloudant.com/) is a hosted version of [CouchDB](http://couchdb.apache.org/).
-CouchDB is a document-oriented database that stores data as JSON, uses Javascript for writing Map/Reduce functions, and communicates with applications via HTTP.
-Cloundant provides a fast and easy way to get started with CouchDB without installing anything on your computer or setting up a server.
-These characteristics make it easy to store GeoJSON features in the "cloud" and to send those features on demand to users.

-####Set Up

-Setting up Cloudant for the first time requires you to create a username and password.
-After you've created an account, click on Account and then CORS.
-Make sure that "Enable CORS" is checked.
-(You may also want to restrict access to your domain.)

-Your next step will be to create a database.
-Click "Add new database" and provide a name.
-Once you've created a database, click on Permissions in the side column and check "Reader" in the "Everybody Else" row.
-Your Cloudant account should be ready to go.

 ####Adding Points